Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 # Rainfall Variability and Its Effect on Maize Yield in Zambia (1986-2013)

-A comprehensive analysis examining the relationship between seasonal rainfall patterns and maize yield across nine Zambian provinces from 1986 to 2013, with new insights from monthly rainfall data (1981-2026).
+This research examines how seasonal rainfall variability and monthly rainfall distribution influence maize yield across nine provinces of Zambia.
+Rather than assuming total seasonal rainfall drives yield variation, this analysis tests whether rainfall timing and provincial rainfall “signatures” better explain yield outcomes.

 ## Table of Contents
 - [Project Overview](#project-overview)